gpossst/opentern/README.md

 - **GitHub Discussions**: Ask questions and share ideas
 - **Discord**: Join our community chat
 - **Twitter**: Follow for updates [@opentern](https://twitter.com/opentern)

+## 💼 Sponsorship Opportunities

+We're always looking for ways to improve Opentern and help more students find their dream internships.
+If you're a company or organization that would like to:

+- **Feature your product** in our recommendation section
+- **Sponsor development** of new features
+- **Partner** with us to reach the developer community

+Please get in touch with us!
+We'd love to discuss how we can work together to make internship tracking even better for students and developers.

+**Contact**: Reach out through [GitHub Issues](https://github.com/gpossst/opentern/issues) or [Twitter](https://twitter.com/opentern) to start the conversation.

 ## 📄 License